 2. Sago Palm

-Feathery, dark green leaves on top of a short stem give sago palm a texture-rich appearance.
-Often wider than it is tall, sago palm has a pronounced tropical appearance and is at home in all kinds of design styles thanks to its bevy of texture.
-Grow it in bright to low light and water it only when the top of the soil is dry to the touch, as it doesn’t tolerate wet soil.
+Feathery, dark green leaves on top of a short stem give sago palm (Cycas revolata) a bold texture.
+Often wider than it is tall, sago palm adds a tropical touch to all kinds of design styles.
+Grow it in bright to low light and add water only when the soil feels dry to the touch.

-Sporting patterned leaves that are splashed or speckled with silver, gold, red, or cream, Chinese evergreen is at home in all decor styles.
-Young, small plants are perfect for desktops while larger plants are well-suited for growing on the floor.
-Exceptionally tolerant of low light, Chinese evergreen will even grow in areas with no natural light.
-Plants do just fine in offices with fluorescent lighting.
+Sporting patterned leaves that are splashed or speckled with silver, gold, red, or cream, Chinese evergreen (Aglaonema spp.) is at home just about anywhere.
+Exceptionally tolerant of low light, Chinese evergreen will even grow in areas without natural light such as an interior office.
 Water Chinese evergreen when the soil is dry to the touch.